 |Yes, Series II||Dirt Detecting Sensors||Yes, Series II|

 The rounded design of the Roomba models can make consumers hesitant to buy them.
 Competitors like Neato have helped spread this idea.
 This is due to worries corners and edges won’t get cleaned.
 However, there are bristles and brushes that come along the edges to make sure that doesn’t happen.
 Therefore, you don’t have to settle for a square shaped product that doesn’t do enough to clean your floors to your specifications.

 If you are in the market for an iRobot Roomba, you may as well go for the newest model with the updated features and benefits.
-The cost is only $100 difference and you get some significant improvements.
+The cost is only a bit more expensive and you get some significant improvements.
 This includes faster cleaning and more suction power.
 The fact that hair clumps won’t be a problem and that you get a much larger dust bin are all reasons to pick the Roomba 880 over the Roomba 780, especially for pet owners.